Hons. Bachelor of Health Sciences with Minor in Psychology (University of Ottawa, Canada)

 Contact information

-What did you do before you started working for Canada Law from Abroad?
+What did you do before joining Canada Law from Abroad?

 I joined Canada Law from Abroad right after completing my own PhD in Law at Queen Mary University of London,